Even with yellow leaves, your sweet pea plant can be salvaged.

 Underwatering

-Interestingly, not providing enough moisture will lead to stunted growth, drooping and yellowing of leaves.
+Interestingly, insufficient moisture will lead to stunted growth, drooping, and yellowing of leaves.

 But, the growing soil looks bone dry.